Lonje's Procedure on

 Meet Lonje!
 He's come to CURE Malawi with bow legs and will be having his first operation soon!
 He's full of energy and loves making new friends.
 Lonje came in with his mom and the two of them love to joke.
 They are both always making everyone laugh in the kid's ward.
 Please keep Lonje in your prayers as he prepares for his operation!

 Send a Message to Lonje

-We'll deliver your message to Lonje at his hospital bed.
+We'll deliver your message to Lonje as soon as we see him.